csjcai/RealSR/README.md

 #### [Version 3](https://drive.google.com/open?id=17ZMjo-zwFouxnm_aFM6CUHBwgRrLZqIM): 559 scenes (459 scenes for training & 100 scenes for testing), the extended version (HR and LR have different resolution).
-> Detail for training & testing: Trained on the RGB images and tested on Y channel (images from Version 3).
-More results can be downloaded [here](https://drive.google.com/open?id=1D6opSY-KmXRLSRgDb5LhTfKcOGkinsYd).
+> Detail for training & testing: Trained on the RGB images and tested on Y channel (images from Version 3). <br>
+> More results can be downloaded [here](https://drive.google.com/open?id=1D6opSY-KmXRLSRgDb5LhTfKcOGkinsYd).

  |Methods       |PSNR|      4      |SSIM|      4      |
  |--------------|----|:-----------:|----|:-----------:|